Your car, your home, you and your computer: are they really all that different?

 We are all safer from attacks at home and at UTC if your computer has anti-virus protection.
 Anti-virus is a security program you install on your computer or mobile device to protect it from getting infected by malware, malicious software such as viruses, worms, Trojans and spyware.
 If your computer becomes infected by malware there is a good possibility that a cyber attacker could capture information and exfiltrate data to some remote location.

 Whether you are a student or employee, to use the UTC network there is a registration process you must go through.
 The registration system looks to see if your computer is protected...so UTC's network is protected as well:

-Note that Antivirus programs have a built in update application; which should be set to automatically download and install updates.
+Note: Antivirus programs have a built-in update application to automatically download and install updates.